Chicago Tylenol murders: Deaths and early public safety efforts

-Customs at airports outside the US were asking visitors if they brought Tylenol medicine with them.
+Customs at airports outside the U.S. asked visitors if they brought Tylenol medicine with them.

 Police investigation

-The tainted capsules were found to have been manufactured at two different locationsPennsylvania and Texassuggesting that the capsules were tampered with after the product had been placed on store shelves for sale.
+The tainted capsules were found to have been manufactured at two different locations, Pennsylvania and Texas, suggesting that the capsules were tampered with after the product had been placed on store shelves for sale.
 The police hypothesis was that someone had taken bottles off shelves in local stores of the Chicago area, placed potassium cyanide in some of the capsules, and then placed the packages back on the store shelves to be purchased by unknowing customers.
 In addition to the five bottles that led to the victims' deaths, a few other contaminated bottles were later discovered in the Chicago area.

 In early 1983, at the FBI's request, Chicago Tribune columnist Bob Greene published the address and grave location of the first and youngest victim, Mary Kellerman.
-The story, written with the Kellerman family's consent, was proposed by FBI criminal analyst John Douglas on the theory that the perpetrator might visit the house or gravesite if he were made aware of their locations.
+The story, written with the Kellerman family's consent, was proposed by FBI criminal analyst John Douglas on the theory that the perpetrator(s) might visit the house or gravesite if they were made aware of their locations.
 Both sites were kept under 24-hour video surveillance for several months, but the killer did not surface.

-A surveillance photo of Paula Prince purchasing cyanide-tampered Tylenol at a Walgreens at 1601 North Wells Street in Chicago was released by the Chicago Police Department.
-Police believe that a bearded man seen just feet behind Prince may be the killer.
+A surveillance photo of Paula Prince purchasing cyanide-tampered Tylenol at a Walgreens drugstore in Chicago was released by the Chicago Police Department.
+Police suggested that a bearded man seen just feet behind Prince could be the killer.